Tretinoin

 Tretinoin, also known as all-trans retinoic acid (ATRA), is a medication used for the treatment of acne and acute promyelocytic leukemia.
 For acne, it is applied to the skin as a cream, gel or ointment.
-For leukemia, it is taken by mouth for up to three months.
+For acute promyelocytic leukemia, it is effective only when the RARA-PML fusion mutation is present and is taken by mouth for up to three months.
 Topical tretinoin is also the most extensively investigated retinoid therapy for photoaging.

 Common side effects when used as a cream are limited to the skin and include skin redness, peeling, and sun sensitivity.
-When used by mouth, side effects include shortness of breath, headache, numbness, depression, skin dryness, itchiness, hair loss, vomiting, muscle pains, and vision changes.
+When taken by mouth, side effects include hypertriglyceridemia, hypercholesterolemia, shortness of breath, headache, numbness, depression, skin dryness, itchiness, hair loss, vomiting, muscle pains, and vision changes.
 Other severe side effects include high white blood cell counts and blood clots.
 Use during pregnancy is contraindicated due to the risk of birth defects.
 It is in the retinoid family of medications.

-Tretinoin was patented in 1957, and approved for medical use in 1962.
+Tretinoin was patented in 1957 and approved for medical use in 1962.
 It is on the World Health Organization's List of Essential Medicines.
 Tretinoin is available as a generic medication.
-In 2020, it was the 230th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, it was the 197th most commonly prescribed medication in the United States, with more than 2 million prescriptions.